 - If they’re out of focus in the background, they shouldn’t be looking to camera.

 Humans look at eyes before anything else.
 If the eyes are out of focus the whole image feels out of of focus, and if they’re blurry, but looking to camera their gaze will pull attention away from the main subject (the person in focus).

 But it’s not enough just to say make sure the eyes are in focus.
 The eye closest to camera is the important one.
-Make sure that one is the sharpest point in the photo as that’s the eye that’s going to attract a viewer’s attention first.
+Make sure it’s the sharpest point in the photo as that eye will attract a viewer’s attention first.

 5. Posing people in photos

 Posing is a very big subject in portrait photography, and too much to cover right now, so I’ll just mention hands in this tutorial.

 Hands are very important in photos and can easily ruin a shot.
-Okay, ruin is probably a bit strong, but bad hand placement can be the difference between a great portrait to an okay portrait.
+Okay, ruin is probably a bit strong, but bad hand placement in photos can be the difference between a great portrait and an okay portrait.

 - If somebody is posing sitting down with their hand resting on the arm of the chair, so that it’s closer to camera, it’s going to look big and might also make their arm look short.
 Have them bring the hand closer to their body by pivoting from the elbow.
 This of course is more important for women.

-- It’s best not to have the back of a woman’s hand facing to camera as, again, it will look big.
+- It’s best not to have the back of a woman’s hand facing to camera as it’ll look big.
 The side of the hand is more flattering.

 - For couples holding hands it’s better if their fingers aren’t intertwined as it makes their hands bigger and more prominent.

 - When people put their arms around each other, make sure that you don’t just see their fingers peeking around the other person’s shoulder or waist.
 It looks like their fingers are growing out of the other person.

 - Rather have them not reach all the way around and instead rest their hands behind each other’s backs.